As winter's icy grip tightens on the land, you might wonder whether it is worth fishing in the freezing cold for bass. The answer is yes!

 Bass will follow baitfish even if they are not feeding as much as in the fall and summer.

-A general rule is the warmer the water is, the shallower the baitfish and bass will be.
+A general rule is that the warmer the water, the shallower the baitfish and bass.

 Best Fishing Locations in the Winter

-It is during the colder months that bass moves deeper to escape the cold water of the shallows.
+During the colder months, bass moves deeper to escape the cold water of the shallows.

 Even though bass tend to be deeper in these months of the year, they will still search for food at different depths.
-In the ideal situation, they will swim fast enough between shallow water and deep water to feed.
+They will swim fast enough between shallow water and deep water to feed in the ideal situation.

-Winter bass are most often found in deeper water near a known spawning site.
+Winter bass are often found in deeper water near a known bass spawning site.
 Depending on your knowledge of the water, you'll find the most success fishing in the deeper spawning areas.

 Additionally, bass follow baitfish around the shoreline.
 Baitfish will migrate to the water that contains the most oxygen.
-With the falloff from the banks and the defrosting of ice and snow, the conditions are perfect for them.
+The conditions are perfect for the falloff from the banks and the defrosting of ice and snow.

 Best Time for Bass Winter Fishing

-As we know, during the summer, morning and evening are the best times to fish.
+As we know, morning and evening are the best times to fish during the summer.
 However, when fishing in the winter, it's different.
 It's best to go when it's warmest, midday.

-In the winter, you'll want to fish in the middle of the day more because the water needs time to warm up.
-This leads to fish biting more in the warmer weather.
+In the winter, you'll want to fish more in the middle of the day because the water needs time to warm up.
+This leads to fish biting more in warmer weather.